ProgSomel/dpt-frontend-task/README.md

 -Open your CMD, Clone the Repository to your local machine, after cloning go to the project folder on CMD and do the following instructions:
 1. npm install
 2. npm run dev

-After that you can run the project on localhost in a Browser
+-After that you can run the project on localhost in a Browser

 # 2. How much time i have spent to complete the project  🔥